Complex Polynomial Optimization

 GramOutput Gram matricesfalse

-solutionExtract an approximately optimal solutionfalse
+solutionExtract an optimal solutionfalse

 References